Fotolia/knife-sharp/README.md

 knife-sharp adds several handy features to knife, adapted to our workflow @ Fotolia.
 Features:
-* align : sync data bags, roles and cookbook versions between a local git branches and a chef server
+* align : sync data bags, roles and cookbook versions between a local git branch and a chef server
 * backup : dump environments, roles and data bags to local json files
 * server : switch between chef servers using multiple knife.rb config files

 # Tell me more

 When you want an environment to reflect a given branch you have to check by hand (or using our consistency plugin), and some mistakes can be made.
 This plugin aims to help to push the right version into an environment.

 It also allows to adopt a review workflow for main chef components :
 * Track data bags, roles (as JSON files) and cookbooks in your Chef git repository